Hibari Misora: Life and career

 Misora was born Kazue Katō (加藤 和枝, Katō Kazue) on May 29, 1937 in Isogo-ku, Yokohama, Japan.
 Her father, Masukichi Katō (加藤 増吉, Katō Masukichi), was a fishmonger and her mother, Kimie Katō (加藤 喜美枝, Katō Kimie), a housewife.
 Katō displayed musical talent from an early age after singing for her father at a World War II send-off party in 1943 at the age of six.
-Masukichi had invested a small fortune taken from the family's savings to begin a musical career for his daughter.
-In 1945 at the age of eight, Kazue made her debut at a concert hall in Yokohama.
-At that same time, she also changed her surname from Katō to Misora (美空), at the suggestion of her mother.
-In 1946 at the age of nine, Kazue Misora (美空 和枝, Misora Kazue) entered the NHK Nodo Jiman singing competition.
+Masukichi invested a small fortune from the family's savings to begin a musical career for his daughter.
+In 1945, at the age of eight, Kazue made her debut at a concert hall in Yokohama.
+At that time, she changed her surname from Katō to Misora (美空), at the suggestion of her mother.

+In 1946, at the age of nine, Kazue Misora (美空 和枝, Misora Kazue) entered the NHK Nodo Jiman singing competition.
 Judges did not pass her because they felt her voice was too mature and that it was inappropriate for a child to sing an adult song.
-Later that same year, she appeared on another NHK broadcast, and this time impressed Japanese composer Masao Koga with her singing ability.
+Later that year, she appeared on another NHK broadcast, and this time impressed Japanese composer Masao Koga with her singing ability.
 He considered her to be a child prodigy with the courage, understanding, and emotional maturity of an adult.
-Over the next few years, Misora became an accomplished singer and was touring notable concert halls to sold-out crowds.
-While the general public loved her, she was criticized by the social and cultural elites for sounding too much like a grown woman and for singing boogie woogies and love songs rather than children’s songs.
+Over the next few years, Misora became an accomplished singer and toured notable concert halls to sold-out crowds.
+While the general public loved her, she was criticized by the social and cultural elites for sounding too much like a grown woman and for singing boogie woogies and love songs rather than children's songs.

 Kazue began her recording career in 1949 at the age of 12, now with the name Hibari Misora (美空 ひばり, Misora Hibari), which means "lark in the beautiful sky," and starred in the film Nodojiman-kyō jidai (のど自慢狂時代).
 The film gained her nationwide recognition.
 That same year, she recorded her first single Kappa Boogie-Woogie (河童ブギウギ, Kappa bugiugi) for Nippon Columbia.
 It became a commercial hit, selling more than 450,000 copies.
 She subsequently recorded "Kanashiki kuchibue", which was featured on a radio program and was a national hit.

-As an actress, she starred in more than 150 movies between 1949 and 1971, and won numerous awards.
+As an actress, Misora starred in more than 150 movies between 1949 and 1971, and won numerous awards.
 Her performance in Tokyo Kid (1950), in which she played a street orphan, made her symbolic of both the hardship and the national optimism of post-World War II Japan.